pfunkmallone/katacoda-containers101/containers101/your-first-container/step3.md

 But wait...I want to show you one more thing:

-`docker ps -a`{{execute}} the -a switch shows even stopped containers.
+`docker ps -a`{{execute}} (the -a switch shows even stopped containers

+You've stopped the container twice...but you didn't terminate either one.

-To terminate those, you'll need to run the following command in the terminal:
+To terminate them, you'll need to type the following command in the terminal:

 `docker rm <containerName>` (either list both, or run the command for each name)

 Now let's verify it's gone: `docker ps -a`{{execute}}

+Now we're back to a clean slate.